 The supplier will reasonably assist the client with meeting the client’s compliance obligations under the data protection laws, taking into account the nature of the supplier’s processing and the information available to the supplier, including in relation to data subject rights, data protection impact assessments and reporting to and consulting with supervisory authorities under the data protection laws.

 |Subject matter||Employee or customer of the client|

-The client warrants to and undertakes to the supplier that all data subjects of the personal data: (i) have been or will be provided with appropriate privacy notices and information; (ii) all consents have been obtained in accordance with data protection laws to establish and maintain for the relevant term the necessary legal grounds, under data protection laws for transferring the personal data to the supplier to enable the supplier to process the personal data in accordance with this agreement and the main agreement.
+The Client warrants to and undertakes to the Supplier that: (i) it is entitled to disclose the Personal Data to the Supplier; all data subjects of the personal data; (ii) it has and will maintain for the term of the Agreement a valid lawful basis to process and share the Personal Data with the Supplier; (iii) it will ensure that the Personal Data is accurate and is kept up to date; (iv) all data subjects of the Personal Data have been or will be provided with appropriate privacy notices and information in accordance with Data protection laws; (v) where the legal basis relied on is consent or explicit consent, all consents have been obtained in accordance with Data protection laws to establish and maintain for the relevant term the necessary legal grounds, under Data protection laws for transferring the Personal Data to the Supplier to enable the Supplier to process the personal data in accordance with this Agreement and the Main Agreement.

 The supplier shall treat all personal data as strictly confidential and shall inform all its employees, agents, contractors and/or authorised sub-processors engaged in processing the personal data of the confidential nature of such Personal Data.